 You can fully automate your ads with advertising automation tools, including automated ad creation and optimization of your ad campaigns.
 Automated advertising runs your entire ad campaign for you.

 Advertising automation takes the guesswork out of advertising and creates personalized ads based on your key objectives and target audience.

 Facebook offers its own Automated Ads feature for those advertising on Facebook.
 Automated Ads recommends personalized ads for you based on your business goals.
 Over time, it learns what performs best and makes improvements and suggestions.

-Marketing automation helps you personalize the customer experience – an essential step in building customer loyalty.
+Marketing automation helps you personalize the customer experience.
+It is an essential step in building customer loyalty.
 But, you can take it a step further by automating your loyalty marketing.

 For example, automatically inviting customers to your loyalty program after making their first purchase.
-You can also keep automating different messaging to them like sending onboarding emails, loyalty points reminders, and abandoned cart emails.
+You can also keep automating different messaging to them.
+You can send onboarding emails, loyalty points reminders, and abandoned cart emails among others.